json-schema-org/json-schema-org.github.io/draft-07/json-hyper-schema-release-notes.md

 #### PATCH

-It was never entirely clear how to model a propert PATCH (that uses a patch media type rather than `application/json` in the request) in Hyper-Schema.
+It was never entirely clear how to model a proper PATCH (that uses a patch media type rather than `application/json` in the request) in Hyper-Schema.
 One option was to treat it identically to PUT except with the patch media type in `encType`.
 Assuming that approach (and the same `taregetSchema`/`mediaType`